UW-Macrostrat/web-components/README.md

-# Naukluft app
+# Section editor

-An app for mapping some nappes
+A demonstration web tool for defining a stratigraphic section.